ansible-collections/infra.ai/README.md

 ansible-playbook playbooks/proxy/proxy.yml -i inventory/rhelai.aws_ec2.yml -e @vars.yml
 ```

-The ``playbooks/proxy/proxy.yml`` imports the ``infra.ai.nginx_proxy`` role, but you could also use the role individually by iincluding and setting the required variables as follows:
+The ``playbooks/proxy/proxy.yml`` imports the ``infra.ai.nginx_proxy`` role, but you could also use the role individually by including and setting the required variables as follows:

 ```yml
 ---